semlix/semlix/docs/source/fieldcaches.rst

 (The following API examples refer to the default ``filedb`` backend.)

-*By default*, Whoosh saves field caches to disk.
+*By default*, semlix saves field caches to disk.
 To prevent a reader or searcher from writing out field caches, do this before you start using it::

     searcher.set_caching_policy(save=False)